RoboOmniSim/Robostudio/README.md

-# load trajectory from omnisim or real world application
+### load trajectory from omnisim or real world application

-omnisim or moveit
+Omnisim or Moveit

 We provide the exported result in the dataset, if you want to export based on your moveit scenes, you can follow the scripts in Robostudio/nerfstudio/robotic/ros

-# forward rendering and simulation
+### forward rendering and simulation

 export deform for single timestamp